Amtho/ESP32-Daikin/Tools/integration_plan.md

   hardware is connected.
 - [x] ESP32-S2 and ESP32-S3 build targets are available and select default UART pins for those boards.
+- [x] Stored settings for remote method, notify, target, price and timers are loaded at startup so changes persist across reboots.